 # Modify the CLI Transaction

-A user will also be able to interact with our application through a command line interface.
+A poll app end user can also interact with your application by using a command line interface.

 The CLI definition is available at

-This command will generate a transaction with "create poll" message, sign it using a private key of
+This command generates a transaction with a create poll message, signs the transaction using the private key of app end user

-The modification we need to make is to change a line that reads arguments from the console.
+The modification you need to make is to change a line that reads arguments from the console.

 In the function